-The body stores fat in many areas for energy and insulation.
-The liver partially consists of fat.
-However, if the fat content in the liver is too high, this may be a sign of fatty liver disease.
-Dietary changes are the first-line treatment for this liver condition.
+The body stores fat for energy and insulation in many areas, including the liver.
+If the fat content in the liver is too high, it can signify fatty liver disease.
+Diet changes are the first-line treatment for this condition.

-Fatty liver disease damages the liver, preventing it from removing toxins and producing bile for the digestive system.
-When the liver cannot perform these tasks effectively, it puts a person at risk of developing other problems throughout their body.
+Fatty liver disease damages the liver, preventing it from removing toxins from the blood and producing bile for the digestive system.
+When the liver cannot perform these tasks effectively, a person is at risk of developing other problems throughout their body.

-In this article, we suggest several foods to include in a diet for fatty liver disease, as well as foods to avoid.
+In this article, we suggest several foods to include in a diet for fatty liver disease and other foods to avoid.

-In addition to these basic guidelines, some specific foods may be especially helpful for people with fatty liver disease.
-These foods include:
+Some specific foods that may be especially helpful for people with fatty liver disease include: